CloudM-Migrate/documentation/Endpoint-Configuration-Guides/GroupWise.md

 6. You can either copy the key or click ‘Export’ to save it as a TXT file to make sure you do not lose the key.

 <a href="https://www.novell.com/documentation/groupwise-mailbox-management18/groupwise-mailbox-management/data/fmchapter10.html">Groupwise Application Key Process</a>   - Additional information can be referenced here

+---
+###

+Account Processing

+The drop down indicates the selecation of accounts and archives to migrate.

+- Account Only
+- Archive Only
+- Account & Archive